corpusculejs/corpuscule/packages/router/README.md

 single route that is equal with the route chosen for current path by Universal Router.
 If matching route is found, update for this outlet is performed, otherwise nothing happens.

-Result of route's `action` is written to the property marked with `@value` decorator.
+Result of route's `action` is written to the property marked with `@api` decorator.

-To get more control over the path selection you can override `[resolve]` function that is able to adjust both original path and returned component before it comes to the class `@value` property.
+To get more control over the path selection you can override `[resolve]` function that is able to adjust both original path and returned component before it comes to the class `@api` property.

 ```javascript
 import {outlet, resolve, value} from '@corpuscule/router';